Jonathan Pérez (footballer, born 2003)

-Jonathan Alexánder Pérez Lara (born January 18, 2003) is a professional footballer who plays as a winger for Major League Soccer club LA Galaxy.
-Born in the United States, he represented the Mexico national under-20 team.
+Jonathan Alexánder Pérez Lara (born January 18, 2003) is a professional footballer who plays as a winger for Nashville SC.
+Born in the United States, he plays for the Mexico national under-23 team.

 Club career

 Pérez played with the LA Galaxy academy from 2016, before signing as a homegrown player with Major League Soccer club LA Galaxy on February 21, 2020.
-He made his professional debut on March 8, 2020 for LA Galaxy's USL Championship side, appearing as a 56th-minute substitute in a 5–1 win over Rio Grande Valley FC.
+He made his professional debut on March 8, 2020, for LA Galaxy's USL Championship side, appearing as a 56th-minute substitute in a 5–1 win over Rio Grande Valley FC.

+On July 30, 2024, Pérez was loaned to fellow MLS side Nashville SC for the remainder of the season.
+On August 21, 2025, Nashville made Pérez's stay permanent in exchange for $1.5 million guaranteed and up to an additional $300,000 if certain performance requirements get met.

 International career

 Born in the United States, Pérez is of Mexican descent.
 He represented the Mexico U-18 team in January 2020 in the Copa del Atlantico.

 Pérez was called up to the Mexico U-20 team by Luis Ernesto Pérez to participate at the 2021 Revelations Cup, scoring one goal in three appearances, where Mexico won the competition.
 He was included in the under-20 side that participated in the 2022 CONCACAF U-20 Championship, in which Mexico failed to qualify for the FIFA U-20 World Cup and Olympics.